AndreiD/make_yourself_a_bot/README.md

 :fire: Without the things that are listed above you won't be able to do anything with this code.
 In case you get stuck, it means your basic knowledge about X is ... sub - basic.
 Invest more time into learning the basics or ask some help from friends (not here on github, because I don't have time to learn you something that you can easily find on net, youtube etc...)

 #### For someone with NO programming experience, this is 2-3 months of work.
 For someone with some experience this is ~1 week.
 For someone with good exp. this is 1-2 days.
-I can't think of a faster way, except if you follow the tutorials monkey see - monkey copy - paste withouut
+I can't think of a faster way, except if you follow the tutorials monkey see - monkey copypaste without understanding anything while you do it.
-understanding anything.

 ### Step 2